 Graphic Courtesy of the International Trade Administration

-Meanwhile, leading Democratic and Republican members of Congress have called on the Obama administration to address manipulation.
-But opponents fear that it could have the unintended consequence of limiting what the U.S. government sees as legitimate monetary policy—such as quantitative easing (QE) carried out in Europe, Japan, and the United States—which also generally has the effect of weakening a nation’s currency.
-QE, which has been central to bolstering the U.S. economic recovery, is expected to boost growth and help avoid deflation in Japan and the eurozone, which will in turn increase demand for U.S. exports.
-The final TPP deal sidesteps the issue.
+As a candidate, Trump focused heavily on the lack of currency manipulation provisions in the TPP, and argued that the deal would have accelerated the offshoring of U.S. manufacturing jobs.
+Leading Democratic and Republican members of Congress also called on the Obama administration to address manipulation.
+But opponents feared that it could have the unintended consequence of limiting what the U.S. government sees as legitimate monetary policy—such as quantitative easing (QE) carried out in Europe, Japan, and the United States, which also generally has the effect of weakening a nation’s currency.
+The final TPP deal sidestepped the issue.

 Critics have also raised concerns about both the transparency of the process and the implications of the deals for national sovereignty.
-A provision known as the Investor State Dispute Settlement (ISDS) mechanism, in particular, has raised worries that international companies will be able to override local government decisions.
-Supporters say that the ISDS is no different than the similar clauses used in previous trade agreements.
+A provision known as the Investor State Dispute Settlement (ISDS) mechanism, in particular, raised worries that international companies would be able to override local government decisions.
+Supporters say that the ISDS is no different than the similar clauses used in previous trade agreements, like NAFTA, though those have also drawn criticism.

 This CFR Independent Task Force Report on U.S. Trade and Investment Policy warns that a lack of U.S. leadership on trade issues would be detrimental to the nation’s interests.